NoridelHerron/NoridelHerron/README.md

 ## 🙏 Special Thanks

 I’d like to acknowledge the engineers who offered meaningful technical feedback and guidance throughout this journey:
 - **Chris Stratford** – For reviewing my early RTL work and sharing insights on modular HDL design and IP protection considerations.
+He was the first to give me a true code review, along with specific recommendations that helped me improve my design quality.
+- **Charles Manning** – For providing in-depth, constructive feedback that pushed me to think more deeply about architecture choices and signal clarity, and for being consistently responsive to my technical questions.
 - **Mazen Ahmed** – For introducing the use of record types in VHDL, which greatly improved the clarity and reusability of my design.
 - **William “Stripes” Murray** – For encouraging visibility by sharing my work with broader audiences and supporting its educational potential.
-- **Charles Manning** – For in-depth comments that pushed me to think deeper about architecture choices, and signal clarity.
 - **Frank Bruno** – For reviewing my ALU design and emphasizing synthesis-friendly approaches using direct arithmetic over behavioral tricks.

 ---